Plein air paintings of a vanishing neighborhood, printed in a risograph book

 Willets Point’s days are numbered.
 Known as the Iron Triangle, it is an industrial neighborhood in Corona, Queens, consisting of auto shops, scrap yards, and small businesses, supported by and serving a working-class immigrant population.
 The area has unpaved roads, no sewers, and lacks city services, though it’s heavily taxed.
 In 2022 the City of New York reached an agreement with New York City FC to raze the neighborhood and build a stadium.

-“Last Days at the Iron Triangle” is a self-published risograph book of plein air watercolor paintings made in the streets and among the businesses of Willets Point.
+Last Days at the Iron Triangle is a self-published risograph book of plein air watercolor paintings made in the streets and among the businesses of Willets Point.
+Alongside the paintings are photos, historical images, and oral histories gathered from people working in the area.
 The project captures a fleeting moment in time as a unique New York microcosm vanishes.

-The paintings are being printed by hand and assembled in a 40-page risograph book, produced at the SVA RisoLAB.
-The book will also contain photos, historical images, and oral histories gathered in Willets Point.
+The paintings were printed by hand and assembled in a 40-page softcover risograph book, produced at the School of Visual Arts RisoLAB in New York City.

 Step 1: A plein air watercolor painting is created on the street in Willets Point.

 Step 2: The painting is scanned, and the image separated into four plates for the four chosen risograph inks.

 Step 3: The four plates are printed in succession on a risograph print duplicator.

 Cover and binding